gokulkrishh/how-it-works/src/pages/javascript/promise.all.md

 }
 ```

-Above piece of code may not be same as how browser vendors implemented <b>promise.all</b>, but you get the idea right?
+Above piece of code may not be same as how browser vendors could have implemented <b>promise.all</b>, but you get the idea right?

 I hope this post was useful and you learned something new.
 See you in my next post.